donkirkby/live-py-plugin/docs/demo/matplotlib/intro.md

 below?
 The two plots are compared on the bottom right, with differences highlighted in red.

+The blue line is 2.5 points wide and the striped orange line is 1 point wide.

 If you want more details about the settings, read the matplotlib documentation on [colours] and [line styles].